 To get started with indoor cycling, you will need a bike trainer.
 There are multiple types of bike trainers.
 The basic ones are:

-Smart trainers can change the resistance based on an app and measure your power, cadence, and other metrics.
+Smart trainers can adjust resistance via an app and measure your power, cadence, and other metrics.

 Of course, smart bike trainers are more expensive but also more engaging and fun.